Azure/PSRule.Rules.Azure/docs/working-with-baselines.md

+---
+description: This topic covers how to use the baselines shipped with PSRule for Azure.
+---

 # Working with baselines

 A baseline is a standard PSRule artifact that combines rules and configuration.
 PSRule for Azure provides several baselines that can be referenced when running PSRule.

 !!!
 Abstract
-    This topic covers how to use baselines shipped with PSRule for Azure.
+    This topic covers how to use the baselines shipped with PSRule for Azure.

 ## Quarterly baselines